ocaml/ocaml.org/data/tutorials/getting-started/1_02_your_first_ocaml_program.md

 ```

 Finally, run `dune build` and `dune exec hello` to see the new output, using the modules
-that were just created in the `hello` library.
+you just created in the `hello` library.

 ```shell
 $ opam exec -- dune exec hello